MapsterMapper/Mapster/README.md

     }

 ####Performance Comparisons
-Fapper is slightly slower than FastMapper, mainly due to support for better error messaging.
+Fpr is slightly slower than FastMapper, mainly due to support for better error messaging.
 While FastMapper is very fast, it can be very difficult to determine the location of errors when mapping across non-identical types.
 We're looking to regain parity in this area with some additional optimization.